 Celebrating Black voices from the College of Design.

-Design Identities will celebrate five Black Design alumni who have been influencers in their fields.
-Students from each department will conduct one on one interviews with an alumnus in their field to learn about their successes as designers and to encourage the next generation of students, especially BIPOC students, with an introduction to and an interest in design.
+Design Identities celebrates five Black Design alumni who have been influencers in their fields.
+Students from each department conducted one on one interviews with an alumnus in their field to learn about their successes as designers and to encourage the next generation of students, especially BIPOC students, with an introduction to and an interest in design.

 Our Designer Lineup:

 Our students from each department tackled interviews with these notable designers — asking them about their careers, how to navigate as a black designer, and what brought them to design.

 Tim Allen was named one of Fast Company’s Most Creative People in Business for 2017.
 He leads the global product design team at Airbnb, centered on design and inclusivity.
 His focus on fueling human potential is key to building products and cultures that inspire people to do their best work.
 As an additional outlet for his passion around design thinking, Tim speaks and instructs at schools and events around the country.

 Tim’s work has been recognized with several of the industry’s most esteemed awards, including multiple Cannes Cyber Lions, D&AD, ANDY, Webby and OneShow awards.
 Named in the Creativity 50, Creativity magazine’s 2013 list of the year’s most inspiring and influential creative figures, he also played a key role on the award-winning R/GA team who created Nike+, the platform named Campaign of the Decade by AdWeek magazine, Nike Training Club, Nike’s first ever iOS App, and Nike.com.